brisa-build/brisa/docs/03-components-details/03-context.md

 }
 ```

 In web-components if there is the actual `context-provider` web-component to be able to manage the context on the client.
-That is to say, the final HTML would be the tag of the `context-provider` + the HTML of the another-component.
+That is to say, the final HTML would be the tag of the `context-provider` + the HTML of the `another-component`.

 **Web component:**